 Call us crazy, but balls of socks are a great resource when you run out of packing peanuts.
 Socks are also great to use for smaller fragile items like camera lenses, small speakers, watches – the possibilities are endless – just stuff it right into your CLEAN sock.

-Unless your idea of fun is untangling a web of electrical cords and cables, then you want to have twist or zip ties handy.
-They will keep your cables and cords orderly during your move.
+Unless your idea of fun is untangling a web of electrical cords and cables, then you will want to have twist or zip ties handy.
+They’ll keep your cables and cords orderly during your move.